 Symptoms include a thickening and redness over the biceps tendon.
 Pain or discomfort may be felt when bending the arm against resistance.
 The patient may also experience pain or discomfort on the front and inside of the elbow when writing.
 Tenderness to touch the tendon which can be felt in the crease of the elbow.

 Biceps tendonitis treatment

-- Rest until pain and discomfort has gone.
-Biceps tendonitis is an over use injury so continuing to use it will either make worse or prevent healing.
+Rest until pain and discomfort have gone.
+Biceps tendonitis is an overuse injury so continuing to use it will either make worse or prevent healing.